 Patents.
-Copies of the specification and drawings of all patents are available at one dollar each.
+Copies of the specification and drawings of all patents are available at one dollar >and fifty cents< each.
 When ordering, identify the patent by the patent number, or give full name of the inventor and approximate date of issuance of the patent.